 Health care for people who once had none

-Six days a week, our fully-equipped mobile medical vans bring health care to impoverished families in dozens of locations.
+Six days a week, our fully-equipped mobile health centres bring health care to impoverished families in dozens of locations.
 Hundreds of patients a day benefit from the medical vans' on-site services and free medicines.
 For most patients, this is the only time they will ever see a doctor.
 Immediate needs are met, referrals made when necessary, and chronic diseases identified and treated on an ongoing basis.

-Each fully-equipped mobile medical van is staffed with a doctor, pharmacy assistant and driver so that the immediate health care needs of the slum dwellers can be assessed and treated, and proper referrals can be made when necessary.
-Another focus of the mobile medical unit is to identify and care for patients with chronic diseases like diabetes and high blood pressure, and to provide them with a continuous supply of free medicines.
+Each fully-equipped mobile health centre is staffed with a doctor, pharmacy assistant and driver so that the immediate health care needs of the slum dwellers can be assessed and treated, and proper referrals can be made when necessary.
+Another focus of the mobile health unit is to identify and care for patients with chronic diseases like diabetes and high blood pressure, and to provide them with a continuous supply of free medicines.
 Electronic health records for all patients are maintained to monitor the program and to facilitate follow-up treatments.